-4. Distributed BMS Architecture
+4.Distributed BMS Architecture

 Considerably different from the other topologies, where the electronic hardware and software are encapsulated in modules that interface to the cells via bundles of attached wiring.
 A distributed BMS incorporates all the electronic hardware on a control board placed directly on the cell or module that is being monitored.
 This alleviates the bulk of the cabling to a few sensor wires and communication wires between adjacent BMS modules.
 Consequently, each BMS is more self-contained, and handles computations and communications as required.
-However, despite this apparent simplicity, this integrated form does make troubleshooting and maintenance potentially problematic, as it resides deep inside a shield module assembly.
-Costs also tend to be higher as there are more BMSs in the overall battery pack structure.
+However, despite this apparent simplicity, this

+inside a ted form does make troubleshooting and maintenance potentially problematic, as it resides deep a shield module assembly.
+Costs also tend to be higher as there are more BMSs in the overall pack structure.

 Q2.
-What are the technical parameters to keep in mind while procuring a BMS for assembling a battery pack?
+Wh nat are the technical parameters to keep in mind while procuring a BMS for assembling a battery

-Mainly, there are 6 components of battery management system.
+Mainly, , there are 6 components of battery management system.

-- 1. Battery cell monitor
+1. Battery cell monitor

-- 2. Cutoff FETs
+2. Cutoff FETs

-- 3. Monitoring of Temperature
+3. Monitoring of Temperatur.

-- 4. Cell voltage balance
+4. Cell voltage balance

-- 5. BMS Algorithms
+5. BMS Algorithms

-- 6. Real-Time Clock (RTC)

-- 1. Battery cell monitor

-A battery cell monitor primarily monitors the voltages for battery systems.
+6. Real-Time Clock (RTC) 1.
+Battery cell monitor A battery cell monitor primarily monitors the voltages for battery systems.
 It is a high-speed system that offers a low overall cost for high voltage measurements.
 The easiest way to determine the battery pack's charge is to monitor individual cell voltage with reference to the set voltage level.
 When the voltage of the first cell reaches the voltage limit, the charging automatically trips.
 It indicates that the battery charging limit has been reached.
 If the battery pack has a lesser charge than the average cell, then the least charged cell will reach the limit first, and the rest of the cells will be left partially charged.
 2. Cutoff FETs